david-salac/Portable-spreadsheet-generator/README.md

 computation string of the cell.
 It should be used only to circumvent issues with missing or defective functionality.

-The raw statement is accessible using `fn` property of the Spreadsheet class object.
+The raw statement is accessible using `fn` property of the Sheet class object.

 The raw statement should never be used unless you really have to.